 - Dollar amounts and sources of all other funding

-- Links to documents specifying the unit’s diversity priorities and paragraph about how they fit the mission and priorities of the college/department with respect to inclusion, diversity and equity.
+- Links to documents specifying the unit’s diversity priorities; and a brief paragraph about how the candidate fits the mission and priorities of the college/department with respect to inclusion, diversity and equity.

-- Paragraph concerning specific efforts planned and/or in place to retain this individual once hired (including but not limited to mentoring).
+- Brief paragraph concerning specific efforts planned and/or in place to retain this individual once hired (including but not limited to mentoring).
 Provide details, including the names of designated mentors.
 Chairs are encouraged to meet with the Associate Provost for Faculty Success, Dr. Alexandra Socarides (email@example.com), to discuss ideas for how to support incoming faculty.
 This can be done before or after submitting a proposal.